Haiyun314/Visioncar-Ros2/README.md

 **VisionCar-ROS2** is a ROS 2-based simulation of a 4-wheeled car that uses a front camera to follow a visual path and avoid moving objects in Gazebo.
 <img src="./images/sim_car_running.gif" alt="Alt text" width="600" height="400"/>

+## Progress

+- Car_sim enviroment -- Done
+- spawn_car with script -- Done
+- Control car with command line -- Done
+- Control car with script -- Done
+- Control car with Pid or DRL -- In Progress

 ## Features